-We will hope that having supplemented stomach acid provided good quality digestive enzymes and probiotics gastrointestinal function will hopefully improve, the constipation will go away, the gastrointestinal contribution to the ongoing inflammation which is at the root of the fibromyalgia will improve.
+We will hope that having supplemented stomach acid, provided good quality digestive enzymes and probiotics gastrointestinal function, will hopefully improve with the constipation going away and the gastrointestinal contribution to the ongoing inflammation which is at the root of the fibromyalgia, will also improve.

 If this lady has been demonstrated to have a probable methylation abnormality then improving methylation chemistry will hopefully help with the sugar cravings and also improve or resolve the seasonal affective disorder component.